okta/okta-developer-docs/packages/@okta/vuepress-site/guides/protect-your-api/configure-packages/index.md

 #### Things You Need

 * **Okta Domain** - Find it on the Developer Console dashboard in the upper-right corner.
-* **Audience** - The audience of your [authorization server](https://developer.okta.com/authentication-guide/implementing-authentication/set-up-authz-server/), for example, `api://default`.
+* **Audience** - The audience of your [authorization server](https://developer.okta.com/authentication-guide/implementing-authentication/set-up-authz-server/).
+The default value is `api://default`.

-You can configure the properties of your application with environment variables, system properties, or configuration files.

 > Note: `https://{yourOktaDomain}` is different from your admin URL.
 Don’t include -admin in the value.
 When copying your Okta domain from the developer console, you can find the correct value in upper right corner of the dashboard.